bowman2001/perplexdoc/content/doc/basic/link/index.md

 This line is never shown, the URL and the title are just used as attributes of the link element.

 [ref]: http://www.example.com "Example page"

+## Validation

+The template rendering the links checks the existence of internal links and link fragments which belong to headings.

+TODO: Explain error-levels